Okoliko1/GHG-Analysis/README.md

 # Corporate GHG Accounting & Emissions Intensity Analysis

-This repository contains an analysis of Greenhouse Gas (GHG) emissions for companies like Google and Amazon, based on their sustainability reports (2019-2023).
-It includes data processing, visualizations, trend analysis, and interactive charts.
+This project presents a structured greenhouse gas (GHG) accounting analysis aligned with the GHG Protocol Corporate Accounting and Reporting Standard.
+The objective is to demonstrate emissions calculation, scope categorization, and intensity analysis using publicly available sustainability data of Google and Amazon.

+The analysis covers reported emissions data from 2019–2023 and includes calculation logic, emissions intensity metrics, and documentation of assumptions..

 ## Overview
 - **Objectives**: Load multi-year GHG data, calculate emissions factors, visualize scopes, trends, and more.
-- **Tools Used**: Python (Pandas, Matplotlib/Seaborn, etc.) in Google Colab.
+- **Tools Used**: Python (Pandas, Matplotlib/Seaborn, Numpy) in Google Colab.
 - **Key Sections**: Setup, Emission Factors, Corporate Data, Visualizations, Trend Analysis, Interactive Elements, Summary Stats.

+## Purpose

+This project was developed to:

+- Apply GHG Protocol principles to multi-year emissions data

+- Structure Scope 1, Scope 2, and Scope 3 calculations

+- Document emission factors and data assumptions

+- Perform emissions trend and intensity analysis

+- Demonstrate transparent and reproducible accounting workflows

 ## How to Run Interactively
 Click the badge below to open in Google Colab for full interactivity (e.g., hover over charts, zoom, etc.):